glrodasz/serpentine-tower-quest/README.md

 # Serpentine Tower Quest
-This notes are the record of process trying to resolve the Serpentine Tower Quest.
+These notes are the record of the process trying to resolve the Serpentine Tower Quest.

 ## Facts
 I'm going to start looking  official information about the Serpentine Tower Quest.

-1. Search official topics about **Serpentine Tower Quest** in Tibia.com using the following query in Google:
+1) Search official topics about **Serpentine Tower Quest** in Tibia.com using the following query in Google:
 `site:www.tibia.com serpentine tower`

 ### Results in Chronological order